APenderGH/ctf_write-ups/CrikeyCon(VIII)-2022/SupaSecure/README.md

 ![image](https://user-images.githubusercontent.com/104875856/188303262-30a50f10-a40b-4611-b324-beacd6b941ce.png)

-Ah, the solutions clear now.
+Ah, the solution's clear now.
 All we have to do is go back to our debugger, change the `guest` field of our `JWT` token to `droppy` and send a `POST` request using that token.
 Our token is now, `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiZHJvcHB5In0.VowEtTnbDRUIcQr04fIsK8NnMyxMB5abfhviSyYjELY`.

 Sending that request through...